-When humans eat undercooked meat containing trichinella larvae, the larvae mature into adult worms in the intestine over several weeks.
+When humans eat undercooked meat containing trichinella larvae, the larvae mature into adult worms in the small intestine over several weeks.
 The adult worms then produce larvae that travel through various tissues, including muscle.
 Trichinosis is most widespread in rural areas throughout the world.

 Trichinosis can be treated with medication, though it's not always necessary.
 It's also easy to prevent.